 - 31. Since 2006, when one white-chinned petrel (Procellaria aequinoctialis) was killed, there have been no observed incidental mortalities of birds in Division 58.4.3b. - 32.
-No mammal interactions or mortalities were observed in 2014.
+No mammal interactions or mortalities have been observed in Division 58.4.3b.